NestJS-Microservices-Backend/client-gateway/README.md

 # Client Gateway

 This project is a client-facing gateway built with [NestJS](https://nestjs.com/).
-It acts as the primary entry point for client applications interacting with the backend microservices.
+It acts as the primary entry point for client applications, communicating with backend microservices via a [NATS](https://nats.io/) message broker.

 ## Table of Contents